What is information literacy?

 Instructors are invited to schedule an information literacy library instruction session, taught by a librarian, for their students.
 Each session is tailored to meet the unique requirements of a specific course or assignment.
 Library instruction can be scheduled for your entire class period, a segment of your class period, and/or you can collaborate with a librarian on curriculum/assignments to help your students become information literate.

 To request library instruction please fill out the form found on the "Request Form" tab above.

-You can also contact Instruction & Reference Librarian, Kristen Lindquist, with questions, concerns, or to set up an in-person consultation.
+You can also contact Information Literacy Librarian, Colleen Knettel, with questions, concerns, or to set up an in-person consultation.

 Library Instruction Policies

 - Please use the online form above whenever possible to schedule library instruction.
-Personal phone calls, emails, and in-person consultations with the Instruction Librarian are also acceptable.
+Personal phone calls, emails, and in-person consultations with the Information Literacy Librarian are also acceptable.

 - Please request library instruction at least 1 week in advance of the date requested.
 This helps us best plan the instruction for your students as well as ensure we have a lab available.

 - Library instruction should be scheduled for your usual class time, not as an additional or extra credit opportunity.